placehold7r/placehold7r/README.md

 ----------

-pfp : legalizesendingnukes on pin, okay? okay [they have a tt too]
+pfp : legalizesendingnukes on pin, medboarder on tiktok okay? okay

 my other socials go by the same name (placehold7r)